Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ### FeedSearch component

-Search string to search feed items.
+The search string to search feed items.
 It makes no sense to put this component if there is no `<FeedItems />` component nearby.

 ```md
 <FeedSearch />